Q - what Sceloporus is this?

 • Practitioner Research Improved My Students’ Understanding of Evolution by Natural Selection in an Introductory Biology Course.
 Invited oral presentation at the National Research Council Board on Science Education workshop “Linking Evidence and Promising Practices in STEM Undergraduate Education,” 30 June 2008, at the National Academies, Washington, DC.

 • Practitioner Research Improved Students’ Understanding of Evolution by Natural Selection and Scientific Epistemology in an Undergraduate Introductory Biology Course.
 Bruce W. Grant and Stephen Madigosky.
-Invited oral presentation at the 8th annual conference on Pedagogy, Technology & Course Redesign VIII, 4 – 6 June 2008, Fairfield University, Fairfield, CT.
+Invited oral presentation, 8th annual conference on Pedagogy, Technology & Course Redesign VIII, 4 – 6 June 2008, Fairfield Univ., Fairfield, CT.

 • The Effects of Student Attitudes Toward Environmental Issues as a Function of Teaching Strategies: A Hands-On and Minds-On Approach.
 Stephen Madigosky, Bruce W. Grant, Donna Ziegenfuss.
 Invited oral presentation at the 8th annual conference on Pedagogy, Technology & Course Redesign VIII, 4 – 6 June 2008, Fairfield University, Fairfield, CT.